It was already seven in the morning. The air outside the window felt fresh and calm - nothing like what was brewing inside the room.

 Aarav lay on his bed, one arm thrown over his eyes, pretending to scroll through his phone.

-He'd tossed that chocolate without a second thought.
+He had tossed that chocolate towards Aveer because he didn't need it.
 At least, that's what he told himself.

 Some memories just refused to fade , they stayed, lodged like thorns, even when you thought you'd bled them dry.